Best Roland Electronic Drum Sets

 What is the best Roland electronic drum kit?

 It also feels extremely realistic to play on, blending the worlds of electronic and acoustic drumming.
-It’s very expensive, yet the quality is well worth the hefty price.
+It's very expensive — but if it's in your budget, the quality is well worth the hefty price.

-The best electronic drum sets are the ones with many features and good sounds.
-They also have realistic mesh pads that are responsive and tuneable.
-They’re durable, lasting you many years of use.
+The best electronic drum sets are the ones with deep feature sets, great sounds, and realistic mesh pads that are responsive and tuneable.
+Durability matters too — a great kit should last you many years.

-Every company that sells electronic kits have top-quality models on offer.
-The most popular brands of electronic kits are Roland, Yamaha, and Alesis.
-Some other companies that sell electronic kits are Pearl and Medeli.
+Every major company that sells electronic kits has top-quality models on offer.
+The biggest names are Roland, Yamaha, and Alesis, with Pearl and Medeli also worth a look depending on your budget.

 Are electronic drum sets any good?